pingcap/ossinsight/README.md

 </h3>

 <p align="center">
-OSS Insight analyze billions of GitHub events and get insights from them, also provide a set of tool which can analyze a single repository/developer, compare any two open source software hosted on GitHub.
+OSS Insight analyzes billions of GitHub events and gets insights from them.
+It also provides a set of tools which can analyze a single repository or developer and compare any two open source software repositories hosted on GitHub.
 </p>

 ## Feature 1: Preanalysis of some famous fields of technology 👁️